Wizzaro/flexbox-mixins/README.md

-# Wizzaro Flexbox Mixins
+# Wizzaro Sass Flexbox Mixins

 ## Basic information

-This is a set of mixins for CSS Flexible Box Layout.
+This is a set of sass mixins for CSS Flexible Box Layout.
 For more information about layout look on: https://www.w3.org/TR/css-flexbox-1/

 Browsers Support: